 Painful.
 Traumatic.
 And avoidable—if they simply opt not to report their assault.

 Sexual assaults on campuses already are under-reported by victims—an estimated 90 percent never come forward.
-The new federal Title IX rules, released this month by Education Secretary Betsy DeVos, which include a provision to enable cross-examination of victims as well as additional protections for accusers, is projected to lead to a 50 percent drop in future reports.
+The new federal Title IX rules, released in November by Education Secretary Betsy DeVos, which include a provision to enable cross-examination of victims as well as additional protections for accusers, is projected to lead to a 50 percent drop in future reports.

 “Secretary DeVos has fallen short yet again on a very simple and fundamental premise of her duty: to protect all students,” says NEA President Lily Eskelsen García.
 “This Trump-DeVos agenda would return schools to a time when rape, assault, and harassment were swept under the rug.”

 Title IX is a federal law, passed almost 50 years ago, that ensures women have equal access to education in schools and colleges that receive federal funds.
 Maybe best known for paving the way for millions of female athletes, the rules also make sure girls and women have equal access to course offerings and on-campus housing—and that they are safe from sexual harassment and assault in their K12 schools and college campuses.

 Nearly one in four undergraduate women experience rape or sexual assault through physical force or violence.